 Modifications to Policies and Procedures: The City of Mukilteo will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
-For example, individuals with service animals are welcomed in the City of Mukilteo offices, even where pets are generally prohibited.
+For example, individuals with service animals are welcomed in the City of Mukilteo offices (see definitions of service animals in RCW 49.60.040(24)), even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the City of Mukilteo, should contact the office of Steve Edin, ADA Coordinator at (425) 263-8001 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the City of Mukilteo, should contact the office of Katie Casey, ADA Coordinator at (425) 263-8003 (or TRS (800) 833-6384 or dial 711) as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the City of Mukilteo to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

 Complaints that a program, service, or activity of the City of Mukilteo is not accessible to persons with disabilities should be directed to Katie Casey, ADA Coordinator at (425) 263-8003 (or TRS (800) 833-6384 or dial 711).